Yohan460/go-jamf-api/api/docs/DeviceComplianceInformation.md

 `func (o *DeviceComplianceInformation) HasComplianceVendor() bool`

 HasComplianceVendor returns a boolean if a field has been set.

+### GetComplianceVendorDeviceInformation

+`func (o *DeviceComplianceInformation) GetComplianceVendorDeviceInformation() ComplianceVendorDeviceInformation`

+GetComplianceVendorDeviceInformation returns the ComplianceVendorDeviceInformation field if non-nil, zero value otherwise.

+### GetComplianceVendorDeviceInformationOk

+`func (o *DeviceComplianceInformation) GetComplianceVendorDeviceInformationOk() (*ComplianceVendorDeviceInformation, bool)`

+GetComplianceVendorDeviceInformationOk returns a tuple with the ComplianceVendorDeviceInformation field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetComplianceVendorDeviceInformation

+`func (o *DeviceComplianceInformation) SetComplianceVendorDeviceInformation(v ComplianceVendorDeviceInformation)`

+SetComplianceVendorDeviceInformation sets ComplianceVendorDeviceInformation field to given value.

+### HasComplianceVendorDeviceInformation

+`func (o *DeviceComplianceInformation) HasComplianceVendorDeviceInformation() bool`

+HasComplianceVendorDeviceInformation returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)